-Previous studies have shown that the bottleneck of executing transactions in Ethereum clients is of processing read/write operations on the underlying blockchain state [17], [25].
-The blockchain state in Ethereum is a key-value structure that maps account addresses and persistent state to the corresponding account metadata and values.
-Ethereum stores its state as a Merkle Patricia Trie (MPT) [30].
+Previous studies have shown that the bottleneck of executing transactions in Ethereum clients is of processing read/write operations on the underlying blockchain state [25], [38].
+In particular, to ensure the authenticated ledger state mechanism Ethereum stores its state as a Merkle Patricia Trie (MPT) [47].
 Each node in the trie has up to sixteen children where each path from the root to a leaf node corresponds to a hexadecimal-encoded key and the leaf node holds the corresponding value of the key.
 Furthermore, each inner node in the MPT contains the hash result of all of its children.
 As such, a Merkle proof of a key-value pair consists of hashes of all nodes along the path to the leaf node of the key.
 The root hash value is published globally in the header of each Ethereum block so that anyone can verify the key-value pair with the proof.
+Thus, a blockchain full node maintaining the entire state can generate authenticated proofs of key-value pairs in the state, and a light node can verify the proofs without the need to trust the full node.

-In this configuration, read/write operations in a MPT are slow since: 1) a read/write to a key-value pair is amplified to multiple I/O operations of all nodes along the corresponding path of the key in the MPT, 2) a write operation recomputes the hashes of all inner nodes along the path in the MPT, and most importantly, 3) the transaction execution thread has to wait for costly read/write operations to complete before it continues to the next instruction or transaction.
+The trust resulting from the authenticated ledger state mechanism comes with costly performance drawbacks since read/write operations in MPT are slow: 1) a read/write to a key-value pair is amplified to multiple I/O operations of all nodes along the corresponding path of the key in the MPT, 2) a write operation recomputes the hashes of all inner nodes along the path in the MPT, and most importantly, 3) the transaction execution thread has to wait for costly read/write operations to complete before it continues to the next instruction or transaction.
 Notably to those observations is the fact that to ensure deterministic execution outcomes, blockchain clients execute transactions sequentially in a single thread.

 This paper presents the Layered Merkle Patricia Trie (LMPT), a novel authenticated storage structure for high performance blockchains.
-LMPTs can directly operate with transaction execution engines that implement the Ethereum Virtual Machine (EVM).
+LMPTs can directly operate with transaction execution engines that implement the Ethereum Virtual Machine (EVM) [46], [47].
 The empirical results presented show that LMPTs speed up the transaction execution throughput by up to 6 times.
 The net-effect is that, in conjunction with existing innovations on consensus algorithms, LMPTs can significantly improve the transaction throughput of blockchain platforms.

-The LMPT consists of a snapshot MPT and a flat key value store that holds the blockchain state at a recent block height, an intermediate MPT that contains updates to the blockchain state on top of the snapshot MPT, and a delta MPT that contains updates on top of the intermediate MPT.
-LMPT records new updates to the blockchain state first into the smallest delta MPT.
-For a predetermined number of blocks (e.g., 1000 blocks), LMPT merges the updates from the intermediate MPT into the snapshot MPT to form a new one.
-Then, the old delta MPT becomes the new intermediate MPT and the new delta MPT is emptied.
+The LMPT consists of a Snapshot MPT and a flat key value store that holds the blockchain state at a recent block height, an Intermediate MPT that contains updates to the blockchain state on top of the Snapshot MPT, and a Delta MPT that contains updates on top of the Intermediate MPT.
+LMPT records new updates to the blockchain state first into the Delta MPT.
+For a predetermined number of blocks (e.g., 1000 blocks), LMPT merges the updates from the Intermediate MPT into the Snapshot MPT to form a new one.
+Then, the old Delta MPT becomes the new Intermediate MPT and the new Delta MPT is emptied.

 One advantage of the LMPT design is reduced intensity and amplification of read and write operations.
-Because the intermediate MPT and the delta MPT only hold recent updates to the blockchain state, they are small enough to be stored entirely in memory.
+Because the Intermediate MPT and the Delta MPT only hold recent updates to the blockchain state, they are small enough to be stored entirely in memory.
 Evidently, the small depths of the two tries reduce the I/O amplification of reads and writes.
 In addition, as more decentralized applications (DApps) move into the blockchain ecosystem, popular smart contracts are expected to have greater localized access patterns on blockchain state [7].
-Consequently, most reads and writes in the transaction execution thread will only access the intermediate and/or delta MPTs, which are cached in memory.
+Consequently, most reads and writes in the transaction execution thread will only access the intermediate and/or Delta MPTs, which are cached in memory.